crearis/odoo-in-vue/docs/hugo/content/doc/development.md

 [provided with this project](./.idea/runConfigurations/odoo_bin.xml), AFTER you correct the "Script path"; "Parameters";
 "Working directory" and "Python Interpreter" so that they are correct for your environment.
 Note, the Python Interpreter MUST point to the Python binary in the project's Python virtual environment.

-If you get the following error when debugging: `greenlet.error: cannot switch to a different thread` and the long-polling port is not working, then look at this: https://github.com/miguelgrinberg/Flask-SocketIO/issues/65#issuecomment-294375994 -- USE CAUTION WHEN IMPLEMENTING THIS FIX - IT MAY CAUSE BREAKPOINTS TO STOP WORKING! - The problem with using that fix, is that the "Gevent compatible" setting in PyCharm [does not always work](https://youtrack.jetbrains.com/issue/PY-43676), but YMMV.

-I have not found any issues with debugging with the "Gevent compatible" option unchecked and the console throwing that error, so just ignore that error when debugging and longpolling is not working.

 When longpolling stops working, or is disabled by setting `workers = 0`, the Odoo UI will be annoying by continually putting up the "Trying to connect" message, followed by the "You are back online" message .. in a continual loop.
 Just